Sounghwan (Eric) Hwang

 Research Overview

-My research focuses on developing advanced control and estimation algorithms for aerospace systems, considering operational safety, optimality, and performance in adversarial environments.
-The following are my research topics during my PhD studies:
+My research focuses on developing advanced control and estimation algorithms for aerospace applications, with an emphasis on operational safety, optimality, and performance in adversarial environments.
+My Ph.D. research focuses on the following topics:

 The following is the summary of our ongoing research: